 Fast-forward to fall of 2018, I submitted and was accepted to show this installation at the 2018 MakerFaire.
 I then realized it would be great to try out using gestures from human poses as control, as from my observations this fit in more naturally to how users expect to interact with something like this.

 Having worked on the PoseNet machine learning model in the spring, and having learned TouchDesigner over the summer, I switched the application to control the installation from Processing to TouchDesigner, and changed the form of control from following a gaze position to mimicking the structure of the arms and the shoulders of the person in front of the sculpture.

-I also built a tool PoseNet for installations which would download the pre-trained models so that they can be loaded offline, and would perform pose estimation and broadcast the detected keypoints overwebsocket.
+I also built a tool PoseNet for Installations which would download the pre-trained models so that they can be loaded offline, and would perform pose estimation and broadcast the detected keypoints over websocket.
 It also would bundle the application into an executable so that it could be opened on a windows machine.
-This allowed me to use a high powered MSI laptop from ITP, have PoseNet work without internet, and receive estimated pose keypoints in TouchDesigner.
+This allowed me to use a high powered MSI laptop from ITP, use PoseNet work without an internet connection, and receive estimated pose keypoints in TouchDesigner.

-I also integrated a MiDi controller to easily make the program changed from a non interactive mode with animations, to an interactive one controlled by a single person.
+I also integrated a MiDi controller to easily make the program change from a non-interactive mode with animations, to an interactive mode controlled by a single person.